-Scenario Acceptable Valuation Practices Documentation Used item from contributor who is not in the business of selling the item Note: If used item is donated by supplier who is in the business of selling the item, same guidelines as indicated in previous sections apply.
-The initial cost of the item less maximum capital cost allowance prescribed by the Income Tax Act OR Fair market value of the item upon transfer of ownership to the institution Category 1: Written confirmation from the contributor supporting the age and initial cost of the item (to allow the institution to calculate the maximum capital cost allowance and the current value of the item) Category 2: Written confirmation from the contributor supporting the age and initial cost of the item (to allow the institution to calculate the maximum capital cost allowance and the current value of the item) OR If the item involves an in-kind contribution in excess of \$500,000: Third-party appraisal of fair market value of the item upon transfer of ownership to the institution (see Section 6.5.7).
-Long-term loan/lease Cost of rental equivalent to most favoured customers (excluding financing charges) Category 1: Written confirmation from supplier of rental equivalent to most favoured customer.
-Category 2: Third-party appraisal of fair market value of the loan/lease (see Section 6.5.7).
+Scenario Acceptable valuation practices Documentation Used item from contributor who is not in the business of selling the item Note : If used item is donated by supplier who is in the business of selling the item, the above guidelines apply.
+Initial cost of the item less maximum capital cost allowance prescribed by the Income Tax Act OR Fair market value of the item upon transfer of ownership to the institution Category 1: Written confirmation from the contributor supporting the age and initial cost of the item (to allow the institution to calculate the maximum capital cost allowance and the current value of the item) Category 2: Written confirmation from the contributor supporting the age and initial cost of the item (to allow the institution to calculate the maximum capital cost allowance and the current value of the item) OR If the item involves an in-kind contribution in excess of \$500,000: Third-party appraisal of fair market value of the item upon transfer of ownership to the institution (see Section 6.5.7) Long-term loan/lease Cost of rental equivalent to most favoured customers (excluding financing charges) Category 1: Written confirmation from supplier of rental equivalent to most favoured customer Category 2: Third-party appraisal of fair market value of the loan/lease (see Section 6.5.7)

-Scenario Acceptable Valuation Practices Documentation External Professional services Similar services provided to fee-paying clients Fair market value of the services (actual rates or fees charged for similar services provided to fee-paying clients).
-Note: Commercial rates are not acceptable if they differ from rates actually charged to fee-paying clients Categories 1 and 2: Written confirmation from the service provider stating that the rates quoted or the value assigned to the donated service represent fair market value consistent with actual rates or fees charged to fee-paying clients for similar services Written confirmation from the service provider supporting the number of hours of service donated Category 2: Confirm with the CFI on a case-by-case basis whether additional documentation is required.
-Datasets Sold to third parties Price of dataset charged to a third party plus incremental costs to customize Categories 1 and 2: Written confirmation from the supplier or contributor supporting the value of the dataset (or comparable dataset) as charged to a third party Category 2: Confirm with the CFI on a case-by-case basis whether additional documentation is required Not otherwise sold to third parties Incremental cost to customize Categories 1 and 2: Written confirmation from the supplier supporting incremental costs to customize (e.g. hourly rate and number of hours) Category 2: Confirm with the CFI on a case-by-case basis whether additional documentation is required Travel Travel costs incurred by a supplier that are donated to a particular project Travel costs (economy) incurred by the supplier Written confirmation from the supplier of the amount paid and donated to the project
+Scenario Acceptable valuation practices Documentation External professional services Similar services provided to fee-paying clients Fair market value of the services (actual rates or fees charged for similar services provided to feepaying clients) Note: Commercial rates are not acceptable if they differ from rates actually charged to fee-paying clients.
+Categories 1 and 2: Written confirmation from the service provider stating that the rates quoted or the value assigned to the donated service represent fair market value consistent with actual rates or fees charged to fee-paying clients for similar services Written confirmation from the service provider supporting the number of hours of service donated Category 2: Confirm with the CFI on a case-by-case basis whether additional documentation is required.
+Datasets Sold to third parties Price of dataset charged to a third party plus incremental costs to customize Categories 1 and 2 : Written confirmation from the supplier or contributor supporting the value of the dataset (or comparable dataset) as charged to a third party Category 2 : Confirm with the CFI on a case-by-case basis whether additional documentation is required.
+Not otherwise sold to third parties Incremental cost to customize Categories 1 and 2 : Written confirmation from the supplier supporting incremental costs to customize (e.g. hourly rate and number of hours) Category 2 : Confirm with the CFI on a case-by-case basis whether additional documentation is required.

+Scenario Acceptable valuation practices Documentation Travel Travel costs incurred by a supplier that are donated to a particular project Travel costs (economy) incurred by the supplier Written confirmation from the supplier of the amount paid and donated to the project

-6.5.4 Special Requirements and Procedures with Respect to the Valuation of Items Involving In-Kind Contributions
+6.5.4 Special requirements and procedures with respect to the valuation of items involving in-kind contributions